• Sat. Mar 29th, 2025

 Anastasia Collection, Canva.com

 The best time to visit Florence depends on your preferences for weather, crowds, and events.
-In general, the most popular times to visit Florence are the spring (April to June) and fall (September to October) seasons.
+The most popular times are the spring (April to June) and fall (September to October) seasons.

 During these times, the weather is usually pleasant with mild temperatures, making it ideal for exploring the city’s attractions and enjoying outdoor activities.
 You’ll also find fewer crowds than during the peak summer months.